tzf230201/scara_arm/pusirobot/README.md

 | Set SP mode Position | `603#231d6002007d0000`         |
 | Set Group ID to "1"                     | `603#2f06200001000000`             |
 | Start Synchronized Motion         | `000#0A01`                         |

+### Notes about the datasheet
+I found a mistake in the user manual

+In the pmc007cxsxp2_user_manual_v0.2.6_en.doc, page 41 states that bit 6 should be 0 for absolute positioning and 1 for relative positioning.

+However, after testing, I found this to be reversed: bit 6 is 1 for absolute positioning and 0 for relative positioning.